Sourdough Brandon Logo

 After 30 minutes of resting, combine the two doughs together through a process called lamination.
 This isn’t the same type of pastry lamination that’s used in my pie crust or croissant recipe, though.

-Sourdough lamination is a method to strengthen dough, evenly add inclusions like nuts or seeds, and integrate different doughs together.
+Sourdough lamination is a method to strengthen dough, evenly add inclusions like nuts or seeds like in my Sun-Dried Tomato Sourdough Bread with Capers, and integrate different doughs together.

 In this case, it’s used to strengthen the dough and to incorporate the black sesame dough into the plain dough.
 Once laminated and folded, it will create a black-and-white swirl effect.